 I'm co-founder of Truly*Adventurous, a media company conceived in a spirit of adventure and built with reckless faith in the power of punch-'em-in-the-teeth storytelling.

 I also write books.

 A former fiction writer, I got hooked on non-fiction after taking a class with Megan Marshall at Emerson College, where I went to grad school.
 I've had other great mentors, too, like Teddy Macker, Doug Whynott, and John Trimbur.
 Before Emerson, I went to college at the University of California, Santa Barbara, where I studied philosophy, skipped too many classes, and met Nina.
 Later we got married.

 I wrote my first piece of journalism living in Medellín, Colombia, where I began writing features for magazines.
-I've also lived in Seattle, Boston, Oakland, San Diego, and now Los Angeles, where Nina and I laugh a lot with (and at) our son Leopold (AKA Babinski, AKA #Babinskopold).
+I've also lived in Seattle, Boston, Oakland, San Diego, and now on a big sailboat in Los Angeles, where Nina and I laugh a lot with (and at) our son Leopold (AKA Babinski, AKA #Babinskopold).
 Bandit, our curmudgeonly German Shorthaired Pointer, laughs less, but his heart's in the right place.

 Adventure is important.
 I try to live that ethos.
 I travel, camp, fish, sail, and hike as often as I can.
+I live on a sailboat with my family.
 It's never enough, and I'll work with anybody who can help me do it more.
 When I'm not doing any of that, I cook and make bread.
 I also speak Spanish.

 I work hard.
 Mostly it's stuff I love.
 The current breakdown looks something like this: